baodaiqin/Universal-Graph-based-Biomedical-Knowledge-Enlargment/README.md

 ## Extracted Biomedical Triples:

-- The extracted biomedical triples as well as corresponding reasoning evidences are available [HERE](http://www.cl.ecei.tohoku.ac.jp/~dq/Data_for_M_CREST/KB_data/), where "predicted_triplets_with_evidences_1~3.json" contain COVID-19 related triples.
+- The extracted biomedical triples are available [HERE](http://www.cl.ecei.tohoku.ac.jp/~dq/Data_for_M_CREST/KB_data/), , as well as their corresponding reasoning evidences, where "predicted_triplets_with_evidences_1~3.json" contain COVID-19 related triples.
 - The format of the dataset is as follows, where,
     - "relation" is the predicted relationshop between "head" and "tail",
     - "evidences" contain multiple multi-HOP reasoning paths,